• Skip to main content

 vegan sage kale pesto with pasta

-If you want to make vegan kale pesto, this great recipe is the one for you.
+If you want to make vegan kale pesto, this great recipe is for you.
 It's made with kale, sage, garlic, olive oil, and almonds.
-This kale pesto can be used as either a pasta sauce or topping on your cauliflower steak.
+This kale pesto can be used as a pasta sauce or topping on your grilled cauliflower steak.

 pesto kale with cauliflower stake